TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 #### How can you connect your application to a database server?
 What are the possible ways?
 I need a connection string and a connection object from the database provider to set a session with the database server.
-For phyton we can use the psycopg2 module api's to connect an application with psql database.
+For Python we can use the psycopg2 module's api to connect an application with psql database.

 #### When do you use the DISTINCT keyword in SQL?
 DISTINCT clause is used in the SELECT statement to remove duplicate rows from a result set.